Highly correlated two-dimensional viscous electron fluid in moderate magnetic fields: 7. Conclusion

-The positiveness of $\alpha$ corresponds to the decrease of the probability for a particle ``1'' to scatter again on a particle ``2'' with the increase of the amplitudes of the velocity $ V (y,t)$, of the strain $ \varepsilon _{xy} (y,t)$, and, thus, of the trajectories mismatches $\boldsymbol{\delta} _{1,2}(t)$ during a cyclotron period (see Fig.~S1).
-Note that the same sign of the analogous parameters $\alpha $ and $\beta $ in the tensor (\ref{Gamma_imp}) of the memory effect in the scattering of non-interacting electrons on defects was obtained in Ref.~\cite{Beltukov_Dyakonov}.
+The positiveness of $\alpha$ corresponds to the decrease of the probability for a particle ``1'' to scatter again on a particle ``2'' with the increase of the amplitudes of the velocity $ V (y,t)$, of the strain $ \varepsilon _{xy} (y,t)$, and, thus, of the trajectories mismatches~$\boldsymbol{\delta} _{1,2}(t)$ during a cyclotron period (see Fig.~S1).
+Note that the same sign of the analogous parameters $\alpha $ and $\beta $ in the tensor~(\ref{Gamma_imp}) of the memory effect in the scattering of non-interacting electrons on defects was obtained in Ref.~\cite{Beltukov_Dyakonov} for weak localized scatters with a smooth potential.

 The mismatch $\Delta = \Delta (y,t)$ in Eqs.~(\ref{main_eq_partic}) and (\ref{Gamma_partic}) is expressed via the integral of $ \partial V(y,t') / \partial y$ by Eq.~(\ref{Delta_ij}).